-It is one of the simplest techniques of assisted reproductive technique (A.R.T.).
-It forms the first basic and the least invasive treatment technique for infertility management.
+Intra-uterine insemination (IUI) is one of the simplest techniques of assisted reproductive technique (A.R.T.).
+It can form the first basic and the least invasive treatment technique for infertility management.

 What is IUI (Intra Uterine Insemination)

-IUI gives sperm an advantage by giving it a head start, but still requires sperm to reach and fertilize the egg itself.
-It is a less invasive and less expensive option compared to in vitro fertilization.
+Intra-uterine insemination (IUI) gives sperm an advantage by giving it a head start, but still requires sperm to reach and fertilize the egg itself.
+Intra-uterine insemination (IUI) is a less invasive and less expensive option compared to in vitro fertilization.

 The procedure of IUI

 1).
 The procedure is quite simple, although it is normal to be nervous about it.
 This will be done in our GBR Fertility Center.

 2).
 If you use a sperm donor, the donor's sperm will be thawed and prepared.

 3).
 If not, your partner will come to the clinic that day with you and give you a semen sample.
 The sperm sample is obtained via masturbation.